heringerAgenor/bravi-technical-assessment/README.md

 ```console
 docker-compose up -d --build
 ```
 **And that's it.
-Now your app is running on localhost in the port 8000**
+Now your app is running on localhost in 8000 port.**

 # Usage
 After installed with docker-compose, a [interactive documentation is available](http://localhost:8000/docs) for testing and read the endpoints.
 If you don't wanna make HTTP calls with curl ou wget to interact with the API, you shoud use the GUI Docs.

 ## Authentication
 To communicate with the api, **you must generate an API key** and put in headers a field **X-API-Key**.
-If you don't do that, you'll get a 401, which means that there is not API Key in headers or the key is invalid.
+If you don't do that, you'll get a 401, which means that there is no API Key in headers or key is invalid.

- You can generate an API key reaching the endpoint by providing a valid username:
+ You can generate an API key reaching the endpoint by providing a valid username.

  `POST /auth/key`